-You have been asked to provide all materials relevant to your CPD activities over the past two years.
+You have been asked to provide all materials relevant to your Continuing Professional Development (CPD) activities over the past two years.
 This information includes:

-- A copy of the CPD goals you set in your most recently Self-Assessment Guide and CPD plan
+- A copy of the CPD goals you set in your most recent Self-Assessment Guide at the beginning of the specified CPD cycle

 - A copy of the tracking sheet you have used to list your CPD activities and credits